DivyaSharma0795/vercel-hosted-zola-portfolio/README.md

 6. Add or modify content in the `content` directory to reflect your profile details

 7. Customize the theme and styles as needed.
 Explore the [Hephaestus theme documentation](https://www.getzola.org/themes/hephaestus/) for customization options and theme-specific features.

+8. Connecting to Vercel
+   - Create an account on [Vercel](https://vercel.com)
+   - Install the Vercel CLI by running `npm install -g vercel`
+   - Run `vercel login` to log in to your Vercel account
+   - Run `vercel` to deploy the site to Vercel

 ## Authors and acknowledgment